 'Wherever I Lay my Hat' (2014), explores issues connected to housing, equality and community through using Bathos.
 I embody the character Charlene Chaplin- a pregnant young woman camping outside of the demolished Heygate Estate in Peckham (a site that once housed 3,000 people).
 The film references the slapstick comedy of Charlie Chaplin's 'The Vagabond' (1916) to highlight contemporary issues connected with poverty, inequality and social stereotyping.
 Charlene's tent is a shelter that becomes a dress, symbolising how a place to live is both a site of protection and deeply connected to a sense of belonging and therefore identity.
 The film was made for a Pop- Up gallery and activist centre on Wells Way in Peckham and was inspired by the 'Campmuters' (Christian Koch, The Evening Standard) in neighbouring Burgess park.

-In 'George Makes progress on the farm' (2014), an urban londoner learns to reverse a 1950's Yugoslavian made tractor through a field in rural Slovenia.
+In 'George Makes progress on the farm' (2014), a Londoner learns to reverse a 1950's Yugoslavian made tractor through a field in rural Slovenia.
 This films plays with ideas of progress by placing a city dweller from a 'developed' capital city in a rural context where she lacks the necessary skills in food production in order to survive.
 It also challenges the chauvinistic 'joke' that women are inferior drivers and unable to engage in heavy manual labour.
 George's ability to adapt quickly to both of these challenges directly confronts these misconceptions.

 'With these hands' (2014) features hands working together like a heart.
 A visual metaphor for the essential functioning of the body, these hands also imply that there is more to survival than just mechanics.
 In referencing the heart, the movement of the hands opens questions regarding what it means to work, what it means to work in unity and what it is to love.
 This piece therefore explores the mechanics and meaning of love, of human relationships and creativity.